 Accessing Your Reports

-A few weeks after the DNA lab receives your sample or a few days after you purchase a health upgrade for an existing MyHeritage DNA test, you’ll receive an email notifying you that your health reports are ready.
+A few days after you purchase a health upgrade for your MyHeritage DNA test, you’ll receive an email notifying you that your health reports are ready.
 From the email, click on the button to log in and access your health reports.

 Physician Oversight and Genetic Counseling